aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 **The problem**

 Current scientific methods use traditional dataloggers (DAQ) for doing experimental data measurements and collection.
-This means collected data many times is stored in a paper format and most of the time in a conventional CSV excel data file.
+This means collected data many times is stored in a paper format, and most of the time in a conventional CSV excel data file.
 This is prone to errors and even worst forgery of experimental data.
-To this date, there are no dataloggers able to automate the experimental data acquisition in a scientific experiment, making it transparent and trustworthy beyond common critique found nowadays.
+To this date, there are no dataloggers able to automate an experimental data acquisition in a scientific experiment, making it transparent and trustworthy beyond common critique found nowadays.

 <br>